ShaneYLad/ShaneYLad/README.md

   [View Repo →](https://github.com/ShaneYLad/port_scanner.git)

 Once the following list above has been completed, will move on to advanded projects.
-Keep a eye on YouTube.
+Keep a eye on YouTube and X.

 ---